logo

 Once in your mailbox, you will see this:

 The Index button will take you to a list of your open threads with users.
 Threads will be listed in the blue box.
 If you don't have any previous threads, it will note as such.
-To start a conversation, simply pull down the "Pick someone..." navigation and you will be given a list of parties you are authorized to message.
+To start a conversation, simply click image on the profile of a user who both follows you and is followed by you.
+You will then land on a page with a chat box:

 Note that thread deletion is permanent.
 Either party on a given thread can delete the thread at any time, and both parties will lose all content.
 Further, for messages, all data is encrypted at rest, with the key residing outside of the database — you know, normal defense-in-depth design that does not take shortcuts with your privacy.